-- Genetics: Up to 90 percent of people with spider veins have a family history of them.
+- Genetics: Up to 90% of people with spider veins have a family history of them.

-- Being older: The valves in veins tend to get weaker over time.
+- Age: The valves in veins tend to get weaker over time.
 The calf muscles, which help support the veins in the legs and enable them to pump blood upward, may also lose some of their strength as a person ages.

-- Being overweight: Extra body weight can place added pressure on leg veins.
+- Having overweight: Extra body weight can place added pressure on leg veins.

-- Hormones: Hormonal birth control and hormonal treatments for menopause may increase the risk of spider veins because estrogen can weaken vein valves.
+- Hormones: Hormonal birth control and hormonal treatments for menopause may increase the risk of spider veins.
+This is because estrogen can weaken vein valves.

-- Sitting or standing for extended periods: Veins in the legs have to work harder to pump blood up toward the heart when a person remains in the same position for several hours at a time.
+- Sitting or standing for extended periods: Veins in the legs have to work harder to pump blood up toward the heart when a person remains in the same position for more than

-- A previous blood clot or vein damage: This can damage the valves and make them unable to work properly.
+- Past blood clots or vein damage: This can damage the valves and make them unable to work correctly.

 - Excess pressure in the face: This can be due to forceful coughing, sneezing, or vomiting.
-Some women may get spider veins on their face after pushing during childbirth.
+Some people may get spider veins on their face after pushing during childbirth.

-- Sun damage: Ultraviolet light from the sun can damage the skin and cause broken blood vessels or spider veins, especially on the face.
+- Sun damage: UV light from the sun can damage the skin and cause broken blood vessels or spider veins, especially on the face.

-Although generally harmless, spider veins can cause discomfort, and some people may wish to treat or remove them for cosmetic reasons.
+Although generally harmless, spider veins can cause discomfort.
+Some people may also wish to treat or remove them for cosmetic reasons.

 Compression stockings or socks

 - Gradient compression stockings and socks: These provide medium pressure around the feet, ankles, and calves.
-They are often available from specialist stores and pharmacies.
-A range of gradient compression stockings and socks is also available to purchase online.
+They are often available at specialist stores and pharmacies.

 - Prescription compression stockings: These provide the most pressure to the feet and legs.
-They are only available on prescription and come in various sizes and strengths as well as footless varieties.
+They come in various sizes and strengths, as well as footless varieties.
 Prescription compression stockings are not suitable for some people, including those who have heart failure or other heart problems.

 Sclerotherapy and closure system

 Sclerotherapy involves injecting an irritant directly into the affected vein.
-When the walls of the vein become irritated, they stick together and keep blood from flowing into the area.
+Due to irritation, the veins stick together and keep blood from flowing into the area.

 This procedure can reduce swelling and cause the vein to shrink.
 Over time, the spider vein fades or vanishes.
-Several treatments may be necessary to obtain the desired results.
+Several treatments may be necessary to obtain the desired result.

 Similar to sclerotherapy, closure system treatment involves injecting a substance into the affected veins.
 This substance is sticky, and it closes the vein off from blood flow, causing the spider vein to fade or disappear with time.

-As with sclerotherapy, a person may require several treatments before they are happy with the outcome.
+As with sclerotherapy, a person may require several treatments to produce the desired outcome.

-A healthcare professional can use a laser to treat spider veins that are smaller than 3 millimeters and close to the surface of the skin.
+A healthcare professional can use a laser to treat small spider veins close to the skin’s surface.
 The laser is a strong, focused beam of light that causes the spider vein to clot and dry up.

 Endovenous laser therapy (EVLT)

-EVLT is a newer procedure for the treatment of spider veins and small varicose veins.
+EVLT is a newer procedure for treating spider veins and small varicose veins.

 A healthcare professional makes a small incision in the affected vein and then inserts a laser fiber.
 The laser applies heat directly to the vein and causes it to collapse.
 The vein may take several months or up to a year to disappear.